NCI Dictionary of Cancer Terms

 - listen (ih-MYOON CHEK-poynt in-HIH-bih-ter)

-A type of drug that blocks certain proteins made by some types of immune system cells, such as T cells, and some cancer cells.
-These proteins help keep immune responses in check and can keep T cells from killing cancer cells.
-When these proteins are blocked, the “brakes” on the immune system are released and T cells are able to kill cancer cells better.
+A type of drug that blocks proteins called checkpoints that are made by some types of immune system cells, such as T cells, and some cancer cells.
+These checkpoints help keep immune responses from being too strong and sometimes can keep T cells from killing cancer cells.
+When these checkpoints are blocked, T cells can kill cancer cells better.
 Examples of checkpoint proteins found on T cells or cancer cells include PD-1/PD-L1 and CTLA-4/B7-1/B7-2.
 Some immune checkpoint inhibitors are used to treat cancer.